Som-Energia/scriptlauncher/README.md

 	- The file will be downloaded after executing the script.
 	- An `extension` can be specified for the browser to identify the file type
 	- Also a `filename` the browser will propose as save name
-		- The file name can contain format specifiers to use parameters
+		- The filename can contain format specifiers to use parameters

 For any type but `FILEDOWN`, you can specify a `default` property.
 This value will be taken if none is specified.